A Hijabi's Guide To Nailing An Interview

 Job interviews can be so nerve-wracking!
 But if you do a little prep beforehand, it can actually be an enjoyable and confidence-boosting experience.
 I know it may not seem possible now, but trust me on this!

-As a hijabi, you might have some concerns about religious discrimination, but rest easy: the law is actually on your side.
+As a hijabi, you might have some concerns about religious discrimination, but rest easy because the law is on your side.
 According to Title VII of the Civil Rights Act of 1964, employers are prohibited from failing to hire because of race, color, religion, sex or national origin.
 In 2015, the Supreme Court sided with a Muslim woman who sued Abercrombie & Fitch for refusing to hire her because of her hijab.
 You are also absolutely within your rights to ask for a break schedule that will permit you to pray your daily prayers.

 If you are uncomfortable with shaking hands with the opposite gender, you can notify your interviewer or the recruiter beforehand, stating that you are doing so in accordance with your religious faith.
 As long as it does not pose an unnecessary or undue hardship, they should be able to grant that for you.
 Alternatively, you can just put your hand on your heart, and say something like, “Please don’t be offended, but I don’t shake hands with the opposite gender in accordance with my faith.”
 Be personable about it, and it should be fine.